-An unbalanced swing causes reduced club head speed.
+Restricted spinal movements can cause an unbalanced and irregular swing.
 Unlocking body motion to improve flexibility and then improving body balance teaches golfers to move with more fluid movement.
-Increasing flexibility and range of motion reduces the chance of injury, maximizes performance and makes golfing more fun.
+Increasing flexibility and range of motion reduces the chance of injury, maximizes performance, and makes golfing more fun.

 Consider these tips when looking to improve your game:

 - Use equipment that fits your size.
 If you have to alter your swing to fit your club you may be adding more torque on your spine.
 Your club should feel comfortable during the swing.
 Furthermore, make sure the grip feels right.
 If you have arthritic hands, you may need a larger grip.

 - Take lessons.
 A professional will teach proper swing technique or help critique things you can improve.
 Proper technique will help make sure you are not adding more stress to your spine than a normal swing would.

 - Take a “drop” to get a clean swing if necessary.
 You can hurt your wrist and forearm taking a swing on a root or a rock.
 If you are getting out early, make sure to get your heart beating by some light walking first.
 If you stretch “cold” muscles you have a greater chance of injury.

 - Good flexibility will help you get an even and consistent swing plane and thus improve your swing and performance.
 We can help identify areas of tension and decreased flexibility.
 We can give you specific stretches or exercises to improve motion and your game.